 a.
-Bid Item 28, Plastic Pipe, PVC, 6" I.D.
+Bid Item 28, Plastic Pipe, PVC, 6-Inch I.D.

-- (1) This item shall consist of furnishing and installing the 6-inch diameter slotted and non-perforated P.V.C. and the 6-inch diameter ductile iron pipes along with all necessary fittings, couplings, and all other items and appurtenances necessary and incidental to completion of the work including but not limited to excavation, pipe bedding, backfill, earthwork and protection for outlets, as shown on the drawings. - This item shall consist of all 6-inch I.D. plastic pipe required for the principal spillway drainage system, RCC underdrains, foundation toe drains and principal spillway filter diaphragm outlet pipe as shown on the drawings.
+- (1) This item shall consist of furnishing and installing the 6-inch diameter slotted and non-perforated P.V.C. and the 6-inch diameter ductile iron pipes along with all necessary fittings, couplings, and all other items and appurtenances necessary and incidental to completion of the work as shown on the drawings. - (2) This item shall consist of all 6-inch I.D. plastic pipe required for the RCC underdrains, and foundation toe drains as shown on the drawings. - (3) The P.V.C. pipe shall have a minimum of 2 feet of cover before traversing wheeled equipment over the pipe.

-- (3) The P.V.C. pipe shall have a minimum of 2 feet of cover before traversing wheeled equipment over the pipe. - (4) The item of work subsidiary to this bid item is Ductile-Iron Pipe as specified in Construction Specification 53.
+(4) The item of work subsidiary to this bid item is Ductile-Iron Pipe as specified in Construction Specification 53.